bharath12b5/mvn-linux/Building-Swift.md

 ### Swift LinuxONE Sandbox

-IBM Swift Sandbox (https://swiftlang.ng.bluemix.net/#/repl) also supports running Swift code in LoZ.
+IBM Swift Sandbox (https://swiftlang.ng.bluemix.net/#/repl) also supports running Swift code in LinuxONE.
+Version 3.0.1 is created using the steps outlined in this recipe.

 To run Swift code in Swift LinuxONE Sandbox

-* Click on "Settings" in the bottom right corner, select LinuxONE as the architecture
+* Click on "Settings" in the bottom right corner, select `LinuxONE (s390x) Beta` as the architecture

+* Select a version to use, such as `Ver.
+3.0.1 (Release)`

 * Put or load Swift code in the left pane